MatCuns/Market-Timing-vs-Time-in-the-Market-in-the-Long-Term/README.md

 Every strategy is evaluated using final portfolio value, total return, XIRR, volatility, maximum drawdown, Sharpe ratio, time spent in cash and cash drag.

 **Research question:**
-*Is it better to invest immediately, invest gradually, wait for more favorable market conditions, or remain in cash?*

 ## Why This Project

 Does market timing really deserve so much overthinking?

-Investors often debate whether they should invest everything immediately, spread purchases over time, wait for a market correction, follow a trend signal or remain in cash.
+Investors often debate if it is better to invest immediately, invest gradually, wait for more favorable market conditions, or remain in cash.
 This project turns that debate into a reproducible quantitative experiment.

 The objective is not to prove that one strategy is always superior.
 It is to measure how each approach behaves over the selected 20-year period while controlling for capital availability, investment horizon and total contributed capital.